 Research and Innovation

-Virginia Tech Carilion (VTC) is a unique public-private partnership encompassing the Virginia Tech Carilion School of Medicine and Research Institute.
-Research conducted at the VTCRI creates a bridge between basic science research at Virginia Tech and clinical expertise at Carilion Clinic and increases translational research opportunities for both partners.
+Virginia Tech Carilion (VTC) is a unique public-private partnership encompassing the VTC Fralin Biomedical Research Institute.
+Research conducted at the institute creates a bridge between basic science research at Virginia Tech and clinical expertise at Carilion Clinic and increases translational research opportunities for both partners.
 RAMP (Regional Acceleration and Mentoring Program) is a new technology business accelerator program for the Roanoke-Blacksburg region to propel high-potential startups to expand and create jobs in the STEM-H.

 The VTC Innovation Fund invests in early stage life sciences and high growth technology companies.
 Although the VTC Innovation Fund will focus on Central and Southwest Virginia, it will pursue high growth opportunities across the state of Virginia.
 Valleys' Ventures invest in companies that intend to commence operations in, or are willing to relocate to the area and is managed by local venture capital firm Third Security.
 The Virginia Tech Corporate Research Center (VTCRC) is home to over 180 research, technology and support companies.